RgoSL/kotlin-playground/README.md

-# 🐣 1º Banco de Dados
+# 🐣 1st Database

-### Descrição
+### Description

-> Essa branch guarda meu primeiro app com Banco de Dados.
-Ele foi desenvolvido utilizando o Room Database.
+> This branch contains my first app with a database.
+It was developed using Room Database.

 <br>